MSIA/2021-msia423-Ho-Sara-project/README.md

 │
 ├── docs/                             <- Sphinx documentation based on Python docstrings.
 Optional for this project.
 │
+├── figures/                          <- Figures for deliverables and README.md
+|
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
 ├── notebooks/